Updated: December 2023

-In-built battery mods are generally simpler and many newer vapers prefer them for this reason.
-You just need to buy the mod, plug in the USB cable when it needs to be charged and vape as usual the rest of the time.
+Fixed battery mods are generally simpler and many newer vapers prefer them for this reason.
+You just need to buy the mod, plug in the charging cable when it needs to be charged and vape as usual.

 The battery included will be suitable for the power output of the mod, and you can compare battery capacities between mods directly.

-The biggest benefit is that you can bring a spare battery with you when you’re out of the house, and so you don’t have to worry about finding somewhere to recharge if the one you’re using runs out.
+The biggest benefit of a replaceable battery mod is that you can bring a spare battery with you when you’re out of the house, so you don’t have to worry about finding somewhere to recharge it.

 With age, batteries start to perform worse or may even stop working, and if this happens it’s much cheaper to replace the battery rather than having to get a whole new mod.

-Most e-cigarette mods are “regulated” mods.
-This means that they have chips that control the power output and support the other features they offer, unlike “mechanical” mods which have no such features.
+Most vape mods are “regulated” mods.
+This means that they have chips that control the power output and support the other features they offer, unlike the early “mechanical” mods which had no such features.

 One huge benefit of regulated mods is that they tend to come with a lot of in-built safety features.
 This makes it much easier to stay safe when you’re vaping.

 For example, mods often have a low battery cutoff, so you can’t keep vaping when your battery is too low on charge.
-Most will prevent you from firing for more than 10 seconds continuously, to protect against accidental firing when the mod is in your pocket.
+Most will prevent you from firing for more than 10 seconds, to protect against accidental firing when the mod is in your pocket.

-Other common safety features include short circuit protection (to protect against sudden drops in resistance) and protections against overcharging your battery.
+Other common safety features include short circuit protection (to protect against sudden drops in resistance) and protections against battery overcharging.

-The Aspire NX40, for instance, offers an automatic cut-off for long puffs, short circuit protection, overheat protection, low voltage protection and overcharging protection.
+The Smok Morph 2, for instance, offers an automatic cut-off for puffs over 8 seconds, short circuit protection, overheat protection, low voltage protection and overcharging protection.

-This is a simple feature which essentially shuts off the screen of the mod and any other lights when you’re vaping to make it easier to “stealth vape.”
+This is a simple feature that essentially shuts off the mod’s screen and any other lights when you’re vaping to make it easier to ‘stealth vape’.

-If you’re hoping to vape discreetly, this is a very useful feature to have.
+If you’re hoping to vape discreetly, this is a very useful feature.
 If you won’t need to stealth vape, this feature isn’t particularly important, but since many mods include it you may end up with it anyway!

-If you’re concerned about your kid getting his or her hands on your mod, some devices have features designed with you in mind.
+If you’re concerned about your kid getting their hands on your mod, some devices have features designed with you in mind.

-This means that only you can get your mod to work again when it’s locked, and can provide some peace of mind for vapers with kids.
+This means that only you can get your mod to work again when it’s unlocked, which can provide some peace of mind if you have children.

-It’s still important to keep an eye on your device and especially your liquids when you have children, though, ideally keeping them out of reach.
+It’s still important to keep an eye on your device and especially your liquids when you have children, though, and make sure they are out of reach of little hands!

 Some people are put off mods because they’re often quite big and bulky.
 But that isn’t always the case.
-With devices like the Geekvape Z50, you can find mods that are both impressively portable and still quite powerful.
+You can find mods that are both portable and still quite powerful.